airgradienthq/airgradient-example-display/README.md

 3. Edit `index.html` for structure
 4. **Just refresh browser to see changes instantly!**

-### Testing

-- Open `test.html` in your browser to run the test suite
-- Open developer console to see any JavaScript errors or network issues
-- The application includes comprehensive error handling and logging

 ## Contributing

 This is a demonstration project for AirGradient display applications.
 For any questions or modifications, please contact the development team.

 ## License